lee3206/truman/README.md

 - [Node.js 8.0+](http://nodejs.org)
 - [Docker installation](https://docs.docker.com/engine/installation/)
 - [Common problems setting up docker](https://docs.docker.com/toolbox/faqs/troubleshoot/)
 4: ???

 Now, go into the Truman directory and make a file called .env (if you are using windows, you cannot do this from windows explorer.
-I recommend [Atom] (https://www.atom.io) as a text editor, but use whatever you prefer)
+I recommend Atom (LINK) as a text editor, but use whatever you prefer)

 Copy/paste everything in the file called .env.example into .env.
 This is necessary, as .env stores all your important keys and other information that you don't want to share on github.

 Next, start by opening the CMD and navigating (cd /yourdirectory) to where ever Truman is on your computer.